symprofold/Domain_Separator/README.md

     ##### B) Without Git on your system
     *   Download the repository as ZIP file (button 'Code', 'Download ZIP')
     *   Move the downloaded ZIP file in the directory where you want to install Domain_Separator (example: /path_to_project/)
-    *   Extract the ZIP file in this folder
+    *   Extract the ZIP file into this folder
     * Rename the folder `Domain_Separator-main` to `Domain_Separator`.

 3. Test the installation